If there is a solution to a problem, there is no need to worry. And if there is no solution, there is no need to worry. – Dalai Lama

 Acknowledge Your Worries

 It’s important that you don’t resist your worries.
 Your worries are natural.
-The future is uncertain, and you have a right to concern yourself about it.
+The future is uncertain, and you have a right to concern yourself with it.

 Concerning yourself about things is important and helpful.
 However, worrying uncontrollably about things is not at all helpful.